tw4l/brunnhilde/README.md

 Brunnhilde and all of its dependencies are already installed in BitCurator version 1.7.106+.
 In versions 1.8.0+, a terminal launcher for Brunnhilde is included in the "Forensics and Reporting" folder on the BitCurator desktop.

 Brunnhilde minimally requires that Python 2 or 3 and Siegfried are installed on your system to characterize directories of content.
 Characterizing disk images introduces additional dependencies.
-For more information, see "Dependencies" below.
+For more information, see [Dependencies](https://github.com/timothyryanwalsh/brunnhilde/tree/dev-nohash#dependencies).

 `sudo pip install brunnhilde`